-The building reputedly cost an estimated £200,000 to build at the time –or about $40 million by today’s standards.
+Designed by Harry Norris, Burnham Beeches reportedly cost £200,000 to build – or about $40 million by today’s standards.

-Burnham Beeches was converted from a home into a restaurant and hotel in 1980, but shut its doors in 1993.
+The property, with four staff residences, was converted into a restaurant and hotel in 1980, but shut 13 years later.

-The estate includes four staff residences, and was marketed as previously being approved for a 51-lot subdivision.
+It has in recent years been marketed as a development site – previously being approved for a 51-lot subdivision.

-CB Richard Ellis’ Scott Callow and Paul O’Connell marketed Burnham Beeches on behalf of receivers and manager Grant Thornton, but declined to comment when contacted by Secret Agent.
-Mr Garrison was unavailable.
+CB Richard Ellis’ Scott Callow and Paul O’Connell sold Burnham Beeches this time around, on behalf of receivers and manager Grant Thornton.

-In 2008, Mr Garrison sold his half-share interest in the Windsor Hotel to joint venture partner, the Halim Group.
-Planning Minister Justin Madden recently gave the green light for a 26-level, 91 metre hotel to be developed behind the historic building.
+In 2008, Mr Garrison offloaded his half share interest in the Windsor to joint venture partner, Halim Group.

-Mr Garrison was involved in the restoration of Bourke Street’s General Post Office, and was also the co-founder of charitable restaurant Fifteen with celebrity chef Jamie Oliver.
+Mr Garrison was also involved in the restoration of Bourke Street’s General Post Office.